ravendb/docs/version_2/docs/server/extending/bundles/periodic-backups.markdown

 {NOTE More information about Amazon Simple Storage Service (Amazon S3) can be found [here](http://aws.amazon.com/s3/) and if you are interested in Amazon Glacier then visit [this](http://aws.amazon.com/glacier/) page. /}

+###Restore from a periodic backup
+The periodic backup is not a full backup really.
+It is, instead, an incremental export.
+To restore a database from a periodic backup you must user Raven.Smuggler.exe using the following syntax:

+raven.smuggler.exe in http://localhost:8080 c:\path-to-folder --database=foo --incremental